-- Given the layout of the town of Blandford, the representatives for the Town should identify the goals of any new wayfinding or signage from multiple perspectives.
+- Given the layout of the town of Chester, the representatives for the Town should identify the goals of any new wayfinding or signage from multiple perspectives.
 Where is awareness among current residents lacking with regard to Town/regional assets and destinations?
 Where do we want to direct visitors?
 Have a clear set of goals for a design firm to work around. - Identify common Points of Interest (POI) across the Town/region and organize them into categories; municipal, business, nonprofit, tourist attractions and so on.
-Think about how these tiers of POI will be interacted with by different groups of people identified in the previous exercise.
+Think about how

-Diagnosis/COVID-19 Impacts (cont'd)
+Diagnostic/COVID-19 Impacts (cont'd)

-- Take the time to plan out various user's paths through town.
-What does a day in the life of a resident look like versus a visitor planning to spend a few hours or an entire day in Blandford?
+- these tiers of POI will be interacted with by different groups of people identified in the previous exercise. - Take the time to plan out various user's paths through town.
+What does a day in the life of a resident look like versus a visitor planning to spend a few hours or an entire day in Chester?
 From arrival to departure, plot these idealized journeys on a map, and then identify key locations where signage would positively impact their journey.
 These key locations are called decision points and can be used to plot potential locations for signage. - When it comes to the information on any signage, think about the user.
 Are they in a car, on a bicycle or on foot?
 Signage that intends to be useful to people in transit needs to be big and brief.
 Signage for pedestrians can be more nuanced and informative. - After examining the map and discussing with residents, SPD would recommend signage to direct people to and from the Village Center, as it is not entirely intuitive to visitors from out of town. - Signage with any town branding on it will serve as a lighthouse to visitors.
 Use this brand equity to pull people into a directory sign, and then inform them about the POI's (points of interest) to the key locations around town.